ItsCryp7iC/exparo-wallet/README.md

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the GNU General Public License v3.0.
 Please see the `LICENSE` file for full details.